 The Notting Hill Carnival is the most colourful of all the annual events in London.
-It has taken place since 1966 in the Royal Borough of Kensington and Chelsea during the August bank holiday Monday and the preceding Saturday and Sunday.
+It has taken place since 1966 in the Royal Borough of Kensington and Chelsea during the August bank holiday Monday and the preceding Sunday, and in some years also Saturday.

 Unlike most local festivals the Notting Hill Carnival has nothing to do with English culture and is celebrated by the Afro-Caribbean community.
 The main features include vivid national costumes and traditional flavorful foods including curried rice and peas, jerk chicken, fried plantains, and lots of rum punch.